By Maya-Olivia Eyssen, Montreal Neurological Institute and Hospital

-Fifty students from nine Montreal area high schools will assemble at the Montreal Neurological Institute and Hospital – The Neuro at McGill University on March 15th to be quizzed about synapses, axons and other cerebral facts in the international contest known as the Brain Bee.
+Fifty students from nine Montreal area high schools will assemble at the Montreal Neurological Institute and Hospital – The Neuro at McGill University on March 15th.
+They are coming to be quizzed about synapses, axons and other cerebral facts in the international contest known as the Brain Bee.
 The winner will go on to the Canadian National Brain Bee at McMaster University in Hamilton, ON.
 The national winner travels to Denmark for the International Brain Bee.

 The Brain Bee is a bilingual event where contestants answer questions about the brain and the nervous system, including such diverse topics as memory, sleep, emotion, perception, stress, aging, brain-imaging, neurology, genetics, and brain disease.
 The competition begins with a written neuroanatomy quiz followed by a round of questions.
 The top six contestants compete in the final round.